abdulkaderjeelani/Copious/README.md

 # Security flow:
 -User tries to access application ->

   -Server issues a XSRF token ->

     -User gets Redericted to login ->

       -User login with credentials ->

-       - Server authenticates with the provided credentials and issues a JWT token if valid -> -The token contains the user identity - This token is then used along with the XSRF token in subsequent request to the  application ->
+       - Server authenticates with the provided credentials and issues a JWT token if valid ->

+          -The token contains the user identity - This token is then used along with the XSRF toke n in subsequent request to the  application ->

            - Application first checks the XSRF token to pervent forgery (ANTI FORGERY) ->

              - After that application check for identity token (AUTHENTICATION) - >

                - Then based upon the requested action the server check the user rights (AUTHORIZATION) ->

                  - Application can now perform the action.